Madison GardnerPosted January 22, 2026

 Neurology billing relies on a few key coding systems that translate your complex procedures and diagnoses into a universal language that payers can process.
 Getting comfortable with these codes is the foundation of a healthy revenue cycle and ensures you’re properly compensated for the specialized care you provide.
 Think of it as telling a clear, concise story with every claim.
 Mastering this process is a core part of effective practice management.
 Let’s break down the main systems you’ll work with every day: CPT, ICD-10, and the modifiers that add crucial context to your claims.

-CPT Codes for Neurology Procedures
+Using CPT Codes for Neurological Procedures

 CPT (Current Procedural Terminology) codes are how you bill for the actual services and procedures you perform.
 For neurology, these codes often fall within the 95700-96020 range, covering a wide array of diagnostic and therapeutic services.
 For instance, you might use CPT code 95857 when assessing a patient’s range of motion or codes from the 95860-95872 series for Electromyography (EMG) tests that evaluate muscle and nerve function.
 Long-term EEG setups and sleep medicine tests also have their own specific codes.
 A deep understanding of the correct neurology CPT codes is essential for submitting clean claims and preventing unnecessary rejections that can delay payment and drain your resources.

-ICD-10 Codes for Neurological Diagnoses
+Applying ICD-10 Codes to Neurological Diagnoses

 While CPT codes describe what you did, ICD-10 (International Classification of Diseases, 10th Revision) codes explain why you did it.
 These codes are used to classify all neurological diagnoses and are typically found in the G00-G99 range.
 This includes everything from specific types of Alzheimer’s disease to different forms of sleep apnea.
 Precision is absolutely critical here; even a single-digit difference in an ICD-10 code can signify a completely different condition.
 This level of detail is vital for getting claims approved, as it justifies the medical necessity of the services you provided.
 Accurate diagnostic coding tells a clear and compelling story to payers, leaving no room for misinterpretation.

-Modifiers and Telehealth Billing Codes
+When to Use Modifiers and Telehealth Codes

 Modifiers are two-digit codes that provide important context to your CPT codes, and they play a significant role in neurology billing.
 They can specify which side of the body was treated or indicate that a service was distinct from another one performed on the same day.
 With the growth of virtual care, modifiers have also become essential for telehealth billing.
 Resources from organizations like the American Academy of Neurology can help your practice stay current on the correct E/M (Evaluation and Management) codes and modifiers for telehealth visits.
 Using them correctly ensures you’re accurately representing your services and receiving proper reimbursement from Medicare and other insurance companies for both in-person and virtual appointments.

-Common Challenges in Neurology Billing
+Overcoming Common Neurology Billing Hurdles

 Neurology billing presents a unique set of hurdles that can easily trip up even the most diligent practice.
 From the sheer complexity of diagnostic codes to the rigorous documentation required, the path from patient care to payment is filled with potential pitfalls.
 These challenges aren’t just administrative headaches; they can directly impact your practice’s financial stability and operational flow.
 Understanding these common obstacles is the first step toward building a more resilient and efficient revenue cycle.
 Let’s break down the four biggest challenges neurology practices face and how they can affect your bottom line.